Thai Community Development Center: Asian Pacific Islander Preserve America Neighborhood Coalition

 In 2008, Thai CDC expanded its partnership with the four Asian Pacific Islander (API) communities in Los Angeles to pursue a national designation by the White House of all five API towns as a Preserve America Neighborhood.
 The other API towns include Chinatown, Little Tokyo, Historic Filipinotown, and Koreatown.
 Together, the five communities formed the API Preserve America Neighborhood Coalition.
 Thai Town was officially designated a Preserve America neighborhood in 2008 by the White House.
 This federal initiative encourages community efforts to preserve and enjoy its national and cultural heritage.

 Thai New Year's Day Songkran Festival

 Co-founded by Thai CDC and occurring on the first Sunday in April and originating in 2004, the festival attracts approximately 100,000 people annually.
 The Songkran Festival is a day of Thai culture, food, and entertainment on the streets of Thai Town on Hollywood Boulevard between Western and Normandie Avenues.
-Over 200 booths sell Thai food, beverages, silk, silver, ceramics, lacquer ware, jewelry, plants, flowers, potteries, handicrafts.
+Over 200 booths sell Thai food, beverages, silk, silver, ceramics, lacquerware, jewelry, plants, flowers, pottery, and handicrafts.
 People can also take part in the traditional water blessing.